AdobeDocs/adobe-dev-console/src/pages/support/faq.md

 ### Where can I find the sample code for OAuth authentication?

 There are currently code samples available for [NodeJS](https://github.com/AdobeDocs/adobe-dev-console/tree/main/samples/adobe-auth-node) and [Python](https://github.com/AdobeDocs/adobe-dev-console/tree/main/samples/adobe-auth-python).

-### How to use the private key for generating a JWT?

-Please copy the full content of private key including `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` to generate a correct JWT token.

 ### What do Default Redirect URI and the Redirect URI Pattern mean?